Choosing the Best AR 15 Iron Sights

 Option 1: Hi-visibility front sight posts.
 These are usually brightly colored posts create a better contrast when aiming.
 Tapco high-visibility sight posts are a great example of posts that will help with visibility - but they can still be tough to see in the dark.

 Option 2: Tritium.
-Tritium is a gas that is gas that is stored in tiny vials and housed within iron sights.
+Tritium is a gas that is stored in tiny vials and housed within iron sights.
 These vials provide a glow-in-the-dark effect that doesn't need to be "recharged" by sunlight - it glows all the time!
 Sights with tritium are the best choice for low-light visibility.
 Troy Tritium Sights are generally regarded as the best ones on the market.

 Material (steel, aluminum, polymer)